 How to apply

 Applications must be lodged online at http://fellowships.smartygrants.com.au.
-Applications for Round 16 are expected to open in the second half of the year.
+Applications for Round 16 are expected to open in early 2016 for Fellowships hosted in the 2016-17 financial year.
 Please continue to check this website for further information and updates.

 Australian organisations must complete all sections of the application form marked as required to be a complete application.
 These include: